-In practical terms the purpose of the foreign language requirement is to prepare students to read literary and critical works in languages other than English.
+In practical terms, the purpose of the language requirement is to prepare students to read literary and critical works in languages other than English.
 However, departmental faculty believe that there is also an intrinsic value in linguistic study for anyone seriously interested in literature.
-Students in the Ph.D. program are expected to demonstrate a reading knowledge of two foreign languages, or to demonstrate superior proficiency in a single foreign language.
+Students in the Ph.D. program are expected to demonstrate a reading knowledge of one language other than English.
 Examinations requiring translation of literary and critical passages are offered by the department each quarter in French, German, and Spanish and once a year in Italian.
-Other languages are acceptable as long as comparable examinations can be arranged by the student in another UCLA department.
+Other languages are acceptable, by petition, as long as comparable examinations can be arranged by the student in another UCLA department.

-A basic reading knowledge of a language may be established in one of the following ways: (1) by passing a special reading examination offered by the English Department or certain UCLA foreign language departments; (2) by passing the special reading course for graduate students offered by various language departments, e.g. Italian 1G, German 1G or French 1G; (3) by passing with a letter grade of B or higher the elementary language course offered by various language departments, e.g. Spanish 3, Japanese 3, Persian1C, or by passing a higher level language course which requires an elementary course as a prerequisite; (4) by passing with a letter grade of B or higher the summer intensive language course offered by various language departments, e.g., Arabic 8, French 8 or Latin 16; (5) by passing with a letter grade of B or higher English 211, Old English; (6) by passing with a letter grade of B or higher an upper-division or graduate level course in the literature (not in translation) of the language.
-Students may petition to have prior coursework counted as fulfillment of the requirement, but work done more than two years before entering the program is not ordinarily accepted.
+A basic reading knowledge of a language may be established in one of the following ways: (1) by passing a special reading examination offered by the English Department or certain UCLA language departments; (2) by passing with a letter grade of B or higher the elementary language course offered by various language departments, e.g. Spanish 3, Japanese 3, Persian 1C, or by passing a higher level language course which requires an elementary course as a prerequisite; (3) by passing with a letter grade of B or higher the summer intensive language course offered by various language departments, e.g., Arabic 8, French 8 or Latin 16; (4) by passing with a letter grade of B or higher English 211, Old English; (5) by passing with a letter grade of B or higher an upper-division or graduate level course in the literature (not in translation) of the language.
+Students may petition to have prior coursework counted as fulfillment of the requirement, but work done more than two years before entering the program is not accepted.

-All students are admitted directly into the Ph.D. program, and the Department does not have an MA program, as such.
 Fourteen letter-graded courses are required.
 These courses must be English department courses at the graduate level (200 or above) or equivalent courses offered by English department faculty in other departments or programs on campus.
 All students are required to take English 200 (Graduate Proseminar) in their first year, which they may count toward their 14-course minimum.
-With the approval of the Vice Chair, Ph.D. students may apply to the fourteen-course requirement up to three courses offered by faculty in departments other than English (such as literature in another language, history, art history, Afro-American studies, film, women’s studies).
+With the approval of the Vice Chair, Ph.D. students may apply to the fourteen-course requirement up to three courses offered by faculty in departments other than English (such as literature in another language, history, art history, Afro-American studies, film, gender studies).

 All graduate students in the First and Second stages of the program are required to take a minimum of 12 units per quarter.
-Students pursuing the doctorate take English 596 (Directed Individual Study) each quarter during the First Stage, usually on an S/U grading basis, either under an individual professor or the Vice Chair.
+Students pursuing the doctorate take English 596 (Directed Individual Study) each quarter during the First Stage, usually on an S/U grading basis, under one or more individual professors.

 Students at any stage of the program may take courses for S/U grading, but such courses cannot be used to satisfy degree requirements.
 The work required to receive a grade of Satisfactory must be agreed on in advance with the instructor of the course.

-Of the fourteen letter-graded courses for the Ph.D., a minimum of three courses must be periods before 1780, and three in periods after 1780.
-(Classes in literary theory, folklore, or other such fields will not ordinarily satisfy the breadth requirement, but students may petition the Graduate Committee for a ruling.)
+Of the fourteen letter-graded courses for the Ph.D., a minimum of two courses must be in periods through 1800, two in periods after 1800, and two in genre, theory, or methods.
+(Classes in other areas will not ordinarily satisfy the breadth requirement, but students may petition the Graduate Committee for a ruling.)
 Students who entered the program before 2020 must fulfill the breadth requirements in place at that time.
 Please refer to the 2016-2019 version of the Guide to Graduate Study for further guidance.

 First Stage Evaluation